-As a plant based eater and animal rights activist, I have always sided with materials that don’t originate from the animal, but what exactly are the main differences of real and fake fur, and what kind of impact do each of them have?
+As an animal rights activist, I have always sided with materials that don’t originate from the animal, but what exactly are the main differences of real and fake fur, and what kind of impact do each of them have?

 Mindset – Before we get into the pros and cons of real verses fake, it’s important to understand the mindset certain people may have towards fur.
 As somebody who works around the fashion industry, I know many people who are both for and against fur, and therefore have given me a good understanding of how some people perceive it.